Veracity, noun [u]:

 The quality of being true, honest, or accurate

-My process keeps quality and communication at the top of the agenda while allowing me to tailor my approach to the client and the type of content we're working on.
+My content planning and copywriting process keeps quality and communication at the top of the agenda while allowing me to tailor my approach to the client and the type of content we're working on.

 1. Introduction meeting